Melvin Gordon: 2018 season

 On May 2, 2018, the Chargers picked up the fifth-year option on Gordon's contract.
-In the 2018 season opener against the Kansas City Chiefs, Gordon recorded 64 rushing yards to go along with nine receptions for 102 receiving yards in the 38–28 loss.
+In the 2018 season opener against the Chiefs, Gordon recorded 64 rushing yards to go along with nine receptions for 102 receiving yards in the 38–28 loss.
 In Week 2, against the Buffalo Bills, he had three total touchdowns (one rushing and two receiving) in the 31–20 victory.
 In Week 4, against the San Francisco 49ers, he had 104 rushing yards, 55 receiving yards, and one receiving touchdown in the victory.
 In Week 6, against the Cleveland Browns, he had 132 rushing yards and three rushing touchdowns in the victory.
 In Week 9, against the Seattle Seahawks, he had 113 rushing yards and a rushing touchdown in the 25–17 victory.
-In Week 10 against the Oakland Raiders, Gordon rushed for 93 yards and had five catches for 72 yards and a touchdown in the 20–6 victory.
-In the following game against the Denver Broncos, he totaled 156 scrimmage yards in the 23–22 loss.
-In Week 12, against the Arizona Cardinals, he suffered an MCL injury and was sidelined for the next game against the Pittsburgh Steelers.
-He returned to playing in Week 16 against the Baltimore Ravens.
+In Week 10 against the Raiders, Gordon rushed for 93 yards and had five catches for 72 yards and a touchdown in the 20–6 victory.
+In the following game against the Broncos, he totaled 156 scrimmage yards in the 23–22 loss.
+In Week 12, against the Arizona Cardinals, he suffered an MCL injury and was sidelined for the next game against the Steelers.
+He returned to playing in Week 16 against the Ravens.
 Overall, he finished the 2018 regular season with 885 rushing yards, ten rushing touchdowns, 50 receptions, 590 receiving yards, and four receiving touchdowns.
 The Chargers made the playoffs as the #5-seed in the AFC with a 12–4 record.
 He earned his second Pro Bowl nomination for his accomplishments in the 2018 season.
-In the Wild Card Round against the Baltimore Ravens, he had 40 rushing yards and a rushing touchdown in his playoff debut, a 23–17 victory.
-In the Divisional Round against the New England Patriots, he was limited to 15 rushing yards and a rushing touchdown on nine carries in the 41–28 loss.
+In the Wild Card Round against the Ravens, he had 40 rushing yards and a rushing touchdown in his playoff debut, a 23–17 victory.
+In the Divisional Round against the Patriots, he was limited to 15 rushing yards and a rushing touchdown on nine carries in the 41–28 loss.
 He was ranked 34th by his fellow players on the NFL Top 100 Players of 2019.